Two-person rule: No-lone zone

-A no-lone zone is an area that must be staffed by two or more qualified or cleared individuals at all times.
+A no-lone zone is an area that, when staffed, must be staffed by two or more qualified or cleared individuals.
 The individuals must maintain visual contact with each other and with the component(s) that require the no-lone-zone area designation.
 Such a zone may contain a cryptographic component, weapon system hardware under test, a nuclear weapon, active weapon controls, or other such critical information or devices.

 In the United States Air Force (USAF) policy concerning critical weapons, a no-lone zone is an area for which entry by a single unaccompanied individual is prohibited.
 The two-person concept requires the presence of at least two individuals knowledgeable of the task(s) to be performed; in addition, each individual must be capable of detecting an incorrect or unauthorized procedure on the part of any others regarding the task(s).

 Other uses

 The two-person rule is used in other safety-critical applications where the presence of two people is required before a potentially hazardous operation can be performed.
 This is common safety practice in, for example, laboratories and machine shops.
 In such a context, the additional security may be less important than the fact that if one individual is injured the other can call for help.
 As another example, firefighters operating in a hazardous environment (i.e., interior structure fire, HAZMAT zone, also known as IDLH, or "immediately dangerous to life or health") function as a team of at least two personnel.
 There is commonly more than one team in the same environment, but each team operates as a unit.

 Dual keys require the authorization of two separate parties before a particular action is taken.
 The simplest form of dual key security is a lock that requires two keys to open, with each key held by a different person.
 The lock can only be opened if both parties agree to do so at the same time.
 In 1963, Canada accepted having American W-40 nuclear warheads under dual key control on Canadian soil, to be used on the Canadian Bomarc missiles.

 Similarly, many banks implement some variant of the two-person rule to secure large sums of money and valuable items.
 Under this concept, unlocking the vault requires two individuals with different keys if the vault is secured by a key lock system.
 For bank vaults secured by combination locks, two or more employees may each be given a portion of the combination.
 None of them knows the entire combination, and all of them must be physically present in order to open the vault.